Skip to main content

 Zone system dampers are controlled continuously by a zoning system.
 Zoning systems allow you to create different zones of comfort within your home, each with its own temperature settings, thermostat, and set of dampers.
 By adjusting the thermostats of a zoning system, the zone control will adjust the zoning dampers, allowing more conditioned air to areas that need it the most, ensuring personalized comfort.
 A zoning system makes real time adjustments to dampers in order to adjust airflow in an HVAC system to make sure that ALL areas of your home are comfortable.

-Where Do You Put Ductwork Dampers?
+Where Do You Put AC Dampers?

 In HVAC systems, dampers are typically placed in the ductwork.
-Common locations for ductwork dampers include near the air handler or furnace to control main supply airflow, in branch ducts to balance air distribution to different rooms or zones, and in zoning systems to control airflow independently to specific zones.
-Occasionally, dampers are installed in return air ducts to regulate return airflow.
+Common locations for AC dampers include near the air handler or furnace to control main supply airflow, in branch ducts to balance air distribution to different rooms or zones, and in zoning systems to control airflow independently to specific zones.
+Occasionally, AC dampers are installed in return air ducts to regulate return airflow.
 Proper placement ensures efficient air distribution and system balance.

 Consult with a trusted HVAC professional to ensure that your dampers are installed in the right locations to maximize their performance and enhance your overall HVAC system efficiency.